-Apocrine Metaplasia is a particular kind of cellular change associated with a variety of breast cystic disorders.
-It is a completely benign condition which in itself does not increase risk for subsequent breast cancer.
-Apocrine metaplasia is sometimes described as a ‘benign epithelial alteration’ of breast tissue, which means that epithelial cells are undergoing an unexpected change.
+Furthermore, this condition, in itself, does not increase the risk for breast cancer.
+Medics sometimes describe apocrine metaplasia as a ‘benign epithelial alteration’ of breast tissue, which means that epithelial cells are undergoing an unexpected change.

 What exactly is breast apocrine metaplasia?

 Specifically, the cells tend to show an accumulation of ‘secretory granules’ (small proteins) in the apical cytoplasm (the top layer of the ‘filler fluids’ of the overall tissue formation.)

 Apocrine metaplasia arises in the TDLUs

-Apocrine metaplasia is a cellular transformation which begins very early on in the development of a cyst.
+Apocrine metaplasia is a cellular transformation that begins very early on in the development of a cyst.
 For this reason, it presents with a certain amount of ambiguity and may cause anxiety for the patient.
-Usually a breast cysts will primarily contain fluids (unlike breast cancer), and perhaps scattered mineral deposits and calcifications.
-A fully developed breast cyst will tend have rather obvious and clinically apparent symptoms.
-Ultrasounds are also very useful in distinguishing a benign breast cysts from a more ‘solid’ breast carcinoma.
-But, in the very early stages of cyst development these mature features will not be apparent.

 It is difficult to rule out breast cancer from X-rays of apocrine metaplasia

 The main issue regarding apocrine metaplasia is that, due to the immature nature of a breast cyst which is developing, follow-up evaluations are called for as a differential diagnosis from breast cancer, and this can cause anxiety.

 The HER-2 protein is normally not present in apocrine metaplasia

 A topic of current breast cancer research resolves around other ways of distinguishing apocrine metaplasia from breast carcinoma, without the inconvenience and expense of a core biopsy.

 Conclusions regarding apocrine metaplasia and breast cancer

-Q and A time.
+Q and A time

-Pathologists can outline lots of descriptive words onto their reports, like saying the girl has red hair short and curly, freckles and dimples and long eyelashes.
-All these words still mean it’s not cancer.
-It does not increase breast cancer risk.
+Pathologists can outline lots of descriptive words onto their reports, like saying the girl has short, red hair and freckles and dimples and long eyelashes.
+All these words still mean it is not cancer and it does not increase breast cancer risk.

 Papillary is a word meaning that under the microscope, the cells are forming together into finger-like shapes.
 Whether papillary or not, it doesn’t change things.
-The word metaplastic means the cells are weird-looking in some way, but not in a cancer way.
+The word metaplastic means that the cells are abnormal looking in some way, but it is not a carcinoma in situ.

-- Hiatt KM, Pillow JL, Smoller BR., Her-2 expression in cutaneous eccrine and apocrine neoplasms.
+- Hiatt KM, Pillow JL, Smoller BR.
+Her-2 expression in cutaneous eccrine and apocrine neoplasms.
 Mod Pathol.
 2004 Jan;17(1):28-32

 - Paties C, Taccagni GL, Papotti M, Valente G, Zangrandi A, Aloi F. Apocrine carcinoma of the skin.
-A clinicopathologic, immunocytochemical, and ultrastructural study.
+A clinicopathologic, immunocytochemical and ultrastructural study.
 Cancer 1993 Jan 15;71(2):375-81

 - Warner JK, Kumar D, Berg WA.
 Apocrine metaplasia: mammographic and sonographic appearances.
 AJR 1998;170:1375 -1379

 - Kushwaha, AC., O’Tolle, M., Sneige, Nour.
-Stelling, CB., Dryden, M., MammographicPathologic Correlation of Apocrine Metaplasia Diagnosed Using Vacuum-Assisted Stereotactic Core-Needle Biopsy: Our 4-year Experience.
+Stelling, CB., Dryden, M. Mammographic—Pathologic Correlation of Apocrine Metaplasia Diagnosed Using Vacuum-Assisted Stereotactic Core-Needle Biopsy: Our 4-year Experience.
 American Journal of Roentgenology (2003) 180:795-8.